agraef/purr-data-intro/Purr-Data-Intro.md

 Note that you can always just remove the help and completion index data to reset those to their defaults, since they will be recreated automatically.
 The help index is stored in the `search.index` and  `search.stamps` files, while the completion index lives in `completions.json`.
 Also, your help browser bookmarks can be found in the `bookmarks.json` file.
 Note that the latter two are both in JSON a.k.a.
 "JavaScript Object Notation" format, which is a language-independent data interchange format like XML, but using JavaScript-like syntax.
 The bookmark file is formatted in a human-friendly way so that you can easily edit it if needed, while the completion data isn't, and you probably shouldn't mess with it.
 (However, if you are a seasoned JavaScript/JSON user, then you probably know some tools like [jq](https://stedolan.github.io/jq/) to work around this.)

-The completion and help indices should normally be re-generated automatically if any of the installed help patches are updated, e.g., if you upgrade to a new Purr Data version.
-However, you can also re-generate both indices at any time if needed, following these steps: Open the Preferences dialog and switch to the GUI tab; disable auto-completions and press the Apply button; enable auto-completions again and press the Ok button.
-Both indices should then be re-created immediately.
+The completion and help indexes should normally be re-generated automatically if any of the installed help patches are updated, e.g., if you upgrade to a new Purr Data version.
+However, you can also re-generate both indexes at any time if needed, using the "Reset indexes" button at the bottom of the GUI preferences (see [GUI and Startup Options] above).
+Both indexes should then be re-created immediately.
 Note that existing completions will not be affected by this, but the index will be updated if any new completions can be gathered from the help patches.
-If you want to completely reset the completions, you'll have to exit Purr Data, remove the completions.json file, and restart Purr Data, after which the completion and help indices will both be re-created from scratch.
+If you want to completely reset the completions, check the "clear completions" toggle before pushing the "Reset indexes" button.
+The completion and help indexes will then both be re-created from scratch.

 ### Resetting the preferences